-This is a collection of things that I’ve enjoyed recently.
+Things I’ve enjoyed recently.
 You might not like them.
+Or you might.

-Mad Men – my God, how I love this TV show.
-I watched the first 5 series about three years ago.
+Mad Men – I watched the first 5 series about three years ago.
 Now I’m watching 6 and 7 and am enjoying it just as much.
-The clothes, furniture, current events and oh, oh, oh, the fabulous characters.
+The clothes, furniture, current events and the fabulous characters.
 It’s a masterclass in how to keep characters developing over series.

 The Happy Prince – about the time after Oscar Wilde was released from prison.
 Rupert Everett is fabulous.
 Wilde’s story is important in getting to grips with Victorian society.
 I’m reading about him for book 3.